artefactory/redis-team-THM/blog/content/99_submission.md

 ### Asking about a formula

-If you have doubts about a theorem you can open a query on Wolfram Alpha from your web browser.
+If you have doubts about a theorem, you can open a query on Wolfram Alpha from your web browser.

 Other sources of data are soon to be added: [Google Knowledge Graph Search API](https://developers.google.com/knowledge-graph/), [DuckDuck Go](https://duckduckgo.com)...